10-Minute Talks: The Spectre of War - International Communism and the Origins of World War II

 19 May 2021

-His book, The Spectre of War: International Communism and the Origins of World War II is published in May 2021.
+The Spectre of War: International Communism and the Origins of World War II, book by Jonathan Haslam.